-Professor and Director of the Centre for the Study of Women and Gender
+Professor and Co-Director of the Centre for the Study of Women and Gender

 My research focusses on women and gender and includes an interest in gender relations at work and at home and how women - through involvement in feminist social movements - can bring about social change.
 My most recent research has explored gendered political processes in the context of devolution and I am increasingly interested in human-animal relations, particularly how non-human animals become kin.
 My research falls into four main areas: